deficollective/defiscan/src/content/protocols/venus-protocol.md

 > Accessibility score: Medium

 ## Conclusion
-The Venus protocol achieves High centralization risk scores for its Upgradeability, Chain and Exit Window dimensions.
+The Venus protocol achieves High centralization risk scores for its *Upgradeability*, *Chain* and *Exit Window* dimensions.
 Due to the High centralization risk of the Binance Smart Chain, it ranks Stage 0.

 The protocol could reach Stage 1 by deploying on a more decentralized chain of stage 1.